 - Attend Four Classroom Sessions: Each member of an I-Corps team is required to attend four 3-hour sessions.
 These sessions consist of lectures, team presentations, and guest speakers.
 In addition, these sessions provide time to foster team discussion, group work, and networking with other cohort members, speakers, and mentors.

 - Complete Homework Assignments: To prepare for each classroom session, participants are expected to complete video and some reading assignments in order to become more familiar with entrepreneurial topics discussed in class.

-- Conduct 20 Interviews: In order to better understand the commercial potential of their ideas, teams will test their assumptions by conducting interviews with industry experts and potential “customers.”
-Outside of class, each team will conduct a minimum of 20 in-person interviews over the course of the eight (or four)-week program.
+- Conduct Interviews: In order to better understand the commercial potential of their ideas, teams will test their assumptions by conducting interviews with industry experts and potential “customers.”
+Outside of class, each team will conduct a minimum set by each affiliate of in-person interviews over the course of the eight (or four)-week program.
 Participants are not expected to have any prior experience in conducting interviews.
 All participants will be trained and learn best practices for how to conduct stakeholder interviews as part of the I-Corps Site program.

 Completed applications are to be submitted online at http://i-corps.mst.edu/ no later than noon on Monday before start of each cohort.
 Applicants must submit the following documents with their application:

 - Biosketch from each team member

 Please use the provided templates from the Templates section below.

 Please use the following template when submitting your online application:

 All participants will receive the following special benefits: